Tamas-Gavlider/WanderRoads/README.md

 ### Content

-[W3Schools](https://www.w3schools.com/) to review how certain libraries function and for React tutorials.
+[W3Schools](https://www.w3schools.com/) to review how certain libraries (for example Pandas) function and for React tutorials.

+[Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) to resize images to improve app speed.

+[Simple maps](https://github.com/zcreativelabs/react-simple-maps/issues/344) - for simple maps template.

+[Recommendation article ](https://pub.towardsai.net/building-a-recommender-system-with-pandas-1ca0bb03fdce) helped a lot to implement the travel recommendations.

 Additionally, I utilized the Moments and DRF API project from Code Institute to grasp basic functionalities and logic, applying these concepts to my own projects.
+I used the same default profile image from the DRF API project in my own API model.

+The travel recommendation csv file was generated with [ChatGPT](https://chatgpt.com/)

 ### Acknowledgments